Last updated on October 19th, 2022 at 07:05 am

-He also said that several international organisations, embassies patronize BDC through the backdoor, thereby making BDC fail in their core role, promising to deal ruthlessly with Nigerian banks that indulge in such economic sabotage.
+He also said that several international organisations and embassies patronize BDC through the backdoor, thereby making BDC fail in their core role, promising to deal ruthlessly with Nigerian banks that indulge in such economic sabotage.

 CBN’s Tentative Solutions

-1) One of the measures Emefiele took was to immediately released a total of USD200 million to all commercial banks in the country to meet dollar demand for legitimate end-users.
+1) One of the measures Emefiele took was to immediately release a total of USD200 million to all commercial banks in the country to meet dollar demand for legitimate end-users.